MrRhuezzler/Ark/Logic.md

     - Check whether king is under attack by making this move.
         - If so return 0, take back the move
         - else return 1

+- #### TakeMove
+    - ##### Args
+        - S_BOARD *board
+    - Decrease hisply and ply
+    - Hashing out Enpass and Castle perms
+    - Retrieving the castleperm, fiftymoves, enpass from the last element of the history array.
+    - Hashing in Castle Perms and Enpass
+    - If Enpass then Add Piece to to_sq - 10 for WHITE and to_sq + 10 BLACK
+    - else if Castle Move back the rooks
+    - Move the piece from to_sq to from_sq
+    - Take Back king_sq
+    - Clearing Promoted Piece